leportella/v4/content/en/wiki/life/ireland/buying_house.md

 ---
 layout: post
-title: "Buying a house in Dubling"
+title: "Buying a house in Dublin"
 slug: buying-house-ie
 page-description: Everything I know about buying a house in Dublin
 date: 2025-04-04T14:25:52-05:00